CoboGlobal/cobo-waas2-java-sdk/docs/TokenizationApi.md

 # **tokenizationContractCall**
 > TokenizationOperationResponse tokenizationContractCall(tokenId, tokenizationContractCallRequest)

-Contract call
+Call token contract

-This operation calls a smart contract.
+This operation performs a contract call on the token contract.

 ### Example
 ```java